Joint Property Ownership Explained

-For varied reasons, (often economic), many people are now purchasing or investing in property, with relatives or friends and not just partners.
-However, before committing to a Joint Ownership of a property it is vitally important to discuss at the outset what you all want to get out of the purchase, how this is going to be funded between you; how long you plan to live together or invest and what happened if one of you wants to sell your share of the property in the future or if one party dies.
+For varied reasons, (often economic), many people are now purchasing or investing in property with relatives or friends and not just partners.
+However, before committing to a joint property ownership it is vitally important to discuss at the outset what you all want to get out of the purchase, how this is going to be funded between you; how long you plan to live together or invest and what happened if one of you wants to sell your share of the property in the future or if one party dies.

 In order to best protect each parties’ legal and beneficial interest in the property it is advisable to hold your interests as ‘Tenants in Common’ either in equal or unequal shares (depending upon the sums contributed by each party).
 It is also advisable to draw up a ‘Trust Deed’, which would specifically set out how your respective interests in the property are to be held; how said interests would subsequently be dealt with upon any relationship breakdown, re-sale or death of any party.